Perspective | The IRS paid $3 billion in interest to taxpayers because it failed to get refunds out on time

 The average refund interest amount last year was just $18, the IRS said.
 Of course, the amount for each individual taxpayer varied.

-Under the IRS code, the interest rate is set on a quarterly basis.
+Under the tax code, the interest rate is set on a quarterly basis.
 For individuals, the overpayment and underpayment rate is the federal short-term rate plus three percentage points.
 Currently, the interest rate is 3 percent.

 On average, interest payments for late refunds don’t result in huge windfalls for taxpayers, although the IRS is paying a higher interest on delayed refunds than you could earn in a savings account right now.